Anderson County, South Carolina: Politics

-Since the 1970s, Anderson County has been a rock-solid Republican bastion, with the party going on a streak of winning the county in each presidential election since 1984.
-The exceptions came in 1976 and 1980, when Southerner Jimmy Carter overwhelmingly captured the county in the former election and fairly solidly in the latter.
+Since the 1980s, Anderson County has been a rock-solid Republican bastion, with the party going on a streak of winning the county in each presidential election since 1984.

 Economy

 Early industry in the county was textile mills, processing southern cotton.
 In the 21st century, industry has diversified with more than 230 manufacturers, including 22 international companies.
-The top major industries in Anderson include manufacturers of automotive products, metal products, industrial machinery, plastics, publishing and textiles.
-Two industries that many times interconnect are the plastic and automotive sectors.
-There are more than 27 BMW suppliers in the upstate, which is recognized internationally as an automotive supplier hub.
-The plastic industry has a strong presence in the upstate, with 244 plastic companies located within the 10 counties of the northwest corner of SC.
+The top major industries in Anderson include manufacturers of automotive products, metal products, industrial machinery, plastics, publishing, and textiles.
+More than 27 BMW suppliers are in the upstate, which is recognized internationally as an automotive supplier hub.
+The plastic industry has a strong presence in the upstate, with 244 plastic companies located within the 10 counties of the northwest corner of the state.
 Anderson County has 11 automotive suppliers and is a major player in the plastic industry, with 27 plastic companies located within its borders.

+As of April 2024, some of the top employers in the county include AnMed Health Medical Center, Anderson University, Bosch, the City of Anderson, Glen Raven, Inc., Ingles, Michelin, Walmart, and Walgreens.
+Between 2021 and 2024, the unemployment rate has fluctuated around 3%.
+In 2022, its GDP was $9.1 billion (approx. $44,670 per capita).
+In chained 2017 dollars, its real GDP was $7.6 billion (approx. $37,306 per capita).